Behind Chem IRLApril 20, 20262 min read

 Every profile on Chem IRL has to pass photo verification before a single swipe.
 You take a short selfie with a prompted pose; our system confirms it matches your profile photos.
 The check is fast (usually under a minute), one-time, and required.

 We don't make it optional because optionality is a signal.
 A "verified" badge only means something if unverified profiles are rare.
+The full reasoning is in the verified-daters post.

 Meeting suggestions default to public